ariadnavigo/minitimer/README.md

 page minitimer(1).

 ## License
-minitimer is licensed under the Apache Public License version 2.0.
+minitimer is published under an MIT/X11/Expat-type License.
 See LICENSE file for copyright and license details.